Yes, we do! You can reach us Monday to Friday, between 9:15-17:15 Central European Time on either:

 A doctor's prescription is required in order for the medicine to be legally imported into your country.
 It's important that medicines are prescribed and administered by a trained doctor and that the treatment under professional conditions is provided by the treating doctor.
 We highly value the doctor-patient relationship; our role is to support access to a medicine when sought by both patient and doctor.

 The cost of each medicine is set by the pharmaceutical company.
 Sometimes certain medicines are only distributed to certain wholesalers from whom the medicine can then be sourced.
-We add an 11.5% margin to the best price we get from our wholesaler network (which is already included in the price you see listed on the product page) – as well as a support handling fee of €295 per order.
+We add a maximum 15% margin to the best price we get from our wholesaler network (which is already included in the price you see listed on the product page) – as well as a support handling fee of €295 per order.
 This fee covers the cost of our services, enabling us to continue functioning as a social enterprise.
 Any revenue we make will be re-invested into growing our service.
 We strive to cut out as many middle men as possible and always aim for the best price possible.

 The prescription should include: